-With advancements in fabric technology and tailoring, the best MTB trousers have gone from something reserved just for downhill racers into something you might now reach for on a cold and/or wet trail ride.
+With advancements in fabric technology and tailoring, the best MTB pants have gone from motocross styled trousers reserved for downhill racers into something you might now reach for when heading out on a trail ride.

-Gone are the days of bulky and thick pants that didn't breathe, now MTB pyjama pants are made from the same materials as what you'd find on the best mountain bike shorts, with stretchy fabrics and even feature vents.
+Gone are the days of bulky and thick pants that didn't breathe, now MTB pajama pants are made from the same materials as what you'd find on the best mountain bike shorts, with stretchy fabrics that even feature vents.
 Brands have realized that a slimmer fit is less obtrusive, and can help to keep your knee pads in place, too.